 Bermuda grass is known for its high tolerance to heat and drought and its ability to recover quickly from heavy use.
 The combination of toughness and resilience of Bermuda grass makes it a favorite among lawn owners in the United States.
-However, if you live in Bermuda and use your lawn against it, you might have questions that what is Bermuda grass, and when to plant it? it will be the ideal choice for you.
+However, if you live in Bermuda and use your lawn against it, you might have questions that what is Bermuda grass, Types of Bermuda Grass, and when to plant it? it will be the ideal choice for you.

 You can achieve lush, green lawns with Bermuda grass.
 This fast-growing grass can resist insect and disease pests, and it out-competes weeds.
 Heat and drought are no match for it.
 In dry weather, it simply goes dormant, as its roots reach deep underground for moisture that is hard to access.
 Moreover, It stands up to harsh conditions quite well.